airbnb/chronon/docs/source/authoring_features/Join.md

 )
 ```

-### B - Set up log-based data refresh for an online model
+### Set up log-based data refresh for an online model
 Goal
 - Create a feature pipeline to automatically populate new ds using logged feature values